 The Ancient coastline at the 125 m depth contour KEF is thought to provide areas of hard substrate that may contribute to higher biological diversity.
-Little published information is currently available, but the hard substrate may provide suitable habitat for demersal fish species including those that are siteattached.
-Site-attached fish species are typically associated with banks, shoals and coral reefs.
-Siteattached species show strong habitat preferences and site fidelity and are therefore less likely or unable to move away from disturbance.
+Little published information is currently available, but the hard substrate may provide suitable habitat for a variety of demersal fish species, which may exhibit some level of site fidelity.
 The Operational Area partially overlaps with approximately 9% of the KEF.